Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Introduction

 Since the 1970s, randomized \defn{backoff} protocols such as binary exponential backoff~\cite{MetcalfeBo76}, have been used for managing contention on a shared communication channel.
-Originally used in the ALOHA system~\cite{ALOHAnet} and Ethernet~\cite{MetcalfeBo76}, randomized backoff plays an important role in a wide range of applications, including WiFi~\cite{802.11-standard}, wireless sensor networks~\cite{khanafer2013survey}, transactional memory~\cite{scherer2005advanced,HerlihyMo93}, and congestion control~\cite{wierman2003unified}.
+Originally used in the ALOHA system~\cite{ALOHAnet} and Ethernet~\cite{MetcalfeBo76}, randomized backoff plays an important role in a wide range of applications, including WiFi \cite{802.11-standard}, wireless sensor networks \cite{khanafer2013survey}, transactional memory~\cite{scherer2005advanced,HerlihyMo93}, and congestion control~\cite{wierman2003unified}.
 The salient feature of the communication channel is that it supports only one message transmission at a time: if more than one message is sent simultaneously, there is a \defn{collision} resulting in indecipherable noise~\cite{Goldberg-notes-2000,kurose:computer,xiao:performance,DBLP:journals/jacm/GoldbergMPS00,MetcalfeBo76}.

 This \defn{contention-resolution problem} is formalized as follows.
-There are $N$ packets arriving over time, and each packet needs to be successfully transmitted on the channel.\footnote{For ease of exposition, we slightly abuse terminology and have the packets themselves taking action (e.g., sending themselves on the channel, listening on the channel), rather than introducing ``agents''/``devices''/``senders'', where each one arrives on the scene with a packet to transmit.} Time is divided into synchronized \defn{slots}, each of which is sized to fit a single packet.
-To be successfully sent, the packet requires exclusive access to the channel that is, the packet must be the only one transmitted during that slot.
+There are $N$ packets arriving over time, and each packet needs to succeed (be the only packet sending) on the channel.\footnote{For ease of exposition, we slightly abuse terminology and have the packets themselves taking action (e.g., sending themselves on the channel, listening on the channel), rather than introducing ``agents''/``devices''/``senders'', where each one arrives on the scene with a packet to transmit.} Time is divided into synchronized \defn{slots}, each of which is sized to fit a single packet.
+To succeed, the packet requires exclusive access to the channel that is, the packet must be the only one transmitted during that slot.
 Otherwise, if two or more packets are transmitted in the same slot, the result is a collision, where none of the transmitted packets succeed.
-A packet departs the system once it is successfully sent.
+A packet departs the system once it succeeds.
 There is no {\it a priori} coordinator or central authority; packet transmissions are scheduled in a distributed manner.
-The objective is to send all packets while optimizing the \defn{throughput} of the channel, which is roughly the fraction of successful slots.
+The objective is to have all packets succeed while optimizing the \defn{throughput} of the channel, which is roughly the fraction of successful slots.